crisluengo/doxpp/README.md

 2. SFINAE template parameters are hard to parse.
 The current solution is to record "<SFINAE>" as the type of any template parameter without a name.
 This is obviously not right, but it works for me for now.
-3. Types in a (partial) template specialization are not recorded.
+3. Types in a (partial) template specialization are not always recorded.
+4. If a templated type is used as the type of a parameter or variable, it is not linked to the documentation for that type.

 Things that CLang doesn't tell us:

 1. Clang doesn't easily report on pre-processor macros.
 Instead of making things complicated, we ust require adding the `\macro` (or `\def`) command at the top of the documentation block.
+2. Clang doesn't say if an override function is `final`.

 # License

 Copyright 2020, Cris Luengo
 All code and documentation in this project is distributed with the GPL-2.0 license.
 See the file `COPYING` for details.

 Some code and ideas are derived from [cldoc](https://github.com/jessevdk/cldoc):